oroinc/documentation/commerce/admin_guide/payment/authorizenet/authorizenet_prerequisites.rst

 Transactions made in the test mode are not sent to a financial institution for processing (i.e. actual money transfer does not take place).
 These transactions are not stored by the payment gateway and do not appear in search results and reports.
 Returned transaction ID is zero.

-.. important:: The test mode can be set up on the Authorize.Net merchant interface and on the Oro Management Console (in the Authorize.Net integration settings).
-Settings made via the Oro Management Console override settings made via Authorize.Net merchant interface.
+.. important:: The test mode can be set up on the Authorize.Net merchant interface and on the Oro management console (in the Authorize.Net integration settings).
+Settings made via the Oro management console override settings made via Authorize.Net merchant interface.

 Enable the Test Mode
 ~~~~~~~~~~~~~~~~~~~~